-There is always a huge selection of live music in Brisbane every weekend.
-The Tivoli and The Zoo are two medium-sized live music venues that act as a temporary home to many national and international acts passing through.
+There is always a huge selection of live music in Brisbane every weekend – and Fortitude Valley is at the heart of it.
+The Tivoli, The Triffid and The Zoo are three medium-sized live music venues that act as a temporary home to many national and international acts passing through.

-If you’re looking for somewhere you can dance, The Valley is the place to be.
-Popular with the 20-something crowd, Oh Hello is a busy nightclub where university students can be seen dancing the night away with a jam jar cocktail in hand.
+If you’re looking for somewhere you can dance, The Valley is the place.
+Popular with the 20-something crowd, Family is a busy nightclub where young party-goers can be seen dancing the night away with a cocktail in hand.

 A bar with good vibes, The Press Club has live funk bands on Friday nights from 10pm ’til late.
 The sophisticated venue attracts an older crowd who know how to have fun and boogie down.

 There comes a time when a pub doesn’t cut it and listening to the top 40 dance beats on repeat tires.
-Brisbane has a few alternatives, the first being X & Y bar.
+Brisbane has a few alternatives, the first being X & Y Bar.
 This place is known for its grunge vibe and live bands in a club atmosphere.
-On student Thursdays, X & Y spins 90s hits.

 Across the road, Cloudland is a magical mega-club.
 Like stepping into a scene from The Great Gatsby, the two-storey club is filled with masses of hanging plants, vertical gardens and crystal chandeliers, plush lounges and a funk-dance vibe.
 On Thursdays, join Soul’sa – from 8.30pm a live band and dance instructors help get your hips shaking.

 Down by the river, the Eagle Street Pier precinct is home to plenty of restaurants, bars and cafes.
-To join the “suits” crowd, head to Fridays or Riverbar for knock-off drinks any night of the week.
+To join the “suits” crowd, head to Fridays, Riverland or Riverbar for knock-off drinks any night of the week.